Echeveria setosa [ech-eh-VER-ee-a set-OH-suh] is one of many succulent plants in the genus Echeveria.

 In some environments, harsh afternoon sun may be too strong and cause leaves to burn.
 Burned Setosa leaves do not heal.

 It is also unwise to change exposure in a drastic and rapid manner.
-Dramatic lighting changes cause plant stress.
+Dramatic lighting conditions cause plant stress.

 This is why you should always transition plants gradually to an outdoor setting in spring and summer.